holgerroth/NVFlare/research/auto-fl-research/templates/literature_loop.md

 - Do not retry: scalar class-balanced beta, FedProx, scheduler, client/server LR/momentum, and local-compute jitter unless a new mechanism first changes the failure mode.
 - Sources to carry forward: Zhang18 mixup, Yoon21 FedMix, Muller19 label smoothing, Szegedy16 label smoothing, Li21 FedBN.

+## Batch outcome

+- Local mixup `alpha=0.2` scored 0.912200 and label smoothing `0.05` scored 0.912600.
+- Both were discarded, and the default-off `mixup_alpha` / `label_smoothing` code was removed after review because neither source-backed regularizer approached the 0.918600 high-water mark.
+- Do not retry standalone mixup or label smoothing on this class-balanced FedZMG stack without a different mechanism or architecture subcampaign.

 ---

 # Literature loop 2026-05-09 FedNova normalized aggregation